Kuzat/unsub/.junie/guidelines.md

 The project uses Next.js Server Actions for server-side operations.
 These are defined in the `app/actions` directory.

+* SECURITY GUIDELINES FOR SERVER ACTIONS:
+* - Always require authentication before any action is taken.
+* - Always ensure resources are only readable/modifiable by their owners.
+* - Validate all inputs using Zod or another schema validator.
+* - Check the affected row count on updates/deletes; error if 0 rows are updated/deleted.
+* - Do NOT leak resource existence or private information in errors.
+* - Only expose and modify minimal necessary information.
+*
+* When reviewing (or via AI), reject any action that does not follow these!

 ### Debugging Tips

 1. Use the Next.js development server's built-in error overlay for debugging client-side errors.